SystemsApproach/sdn/access.rst

 One outcome of a successful authorization is that the SD-PON application instructs ONOS to set up a path though the fabric (with the prescribed QoS profile) connecting that subscriber to the L2 network.
-Typically, a home router connected to the ONU will then send a DHCP request, both triggering an IP address assignment and causing ONOS to set up a route through the fabric connecting that home router to the upstream BNG (and hence, the rest of the Internet).
+Next, a home router connected to the ONU will then send a DHCP request, both triggering an IP address assignment and causing ONOS to set up a route through the fabric connecting that home router to the upstream BNG (and hence, the rest of the Internet).